romland/itemLens/README.md

 - **Token & Cost Tracking:** Troves tracks backend AI operations and token counts so you can monitor exactly how much it interacts with external APIs (visible in System Activity).
 - Image processing (background removal, thumbnail, etc)
 - Color extraction
-- Collection (bulk) import of CDs, DVDs, books, what have you
+- Collection (bulk/multi-scan) import of CDs, DVDs, books, whiskeys, what have you
 - Multiple inventories (i.e. one for shoes, another for clothes, and yet another for electronics)
 - Reminder to self: long-tap on notebook button to add a quick note without going to notebook
 - ...and more